ESIS, Inc.

 No

-The table below reports the frequency at which ESIS compliantly sends X12 835 EORs to daisyBill clients.
+The table below shows how often ESIS sends X12 835 EORs to daisyBill clients within the required timeframes.

 37%